borkshop/js/jspit/stream.md

 ## Done

+Finished initial pass at a subjective plane for the player: FOV update now copies tiles into a subjective "meme" plane, which gets composited with the objective source plane.
+Missing meme tiles get moved into a long term store plane.
+While there are many next steps to make it suitable for more than just the player's viewport, this works well enough to release for feedback.

-Firmed up tile grid plane API, and fixed planar identity in the domgeon demo that had been broken by the pivot to explicit `<div class="pland">` containers a couple days ago.
+Firmed up tile grid plane API, and fixed many minor bugs following from the recent pivot to explicit `<div class="plane">` containers a couple days ago;
+filled gaps like inability to query tiles by plane.

 Fixed initial flash of unlit tiles, and made the domgeon demo start out centered on the `@` rather than panning in by accident.